latifmulla/power-Bi-Dashboard-Project/README.md

 2.  **Optimize Stock:** Monitor inventory movement to prevent stockouts or overstocking.
 3.  **Regional Growth:** Analyze geographical trends to allocate resources more effectively.

----

-## 📸 Dashboard Preview
-*(Optional: Add a screenshot of your dashboard here!)*
-## 📂 How to View
-1. Download the `.pbix` file from this repository.
-2. Open it using **Power BI Desktop**.
-3. Explore the interactive visuals and filters.